laravel-notification-channels/telegram/README.md

 - `content(string $content, int $limit = null)`: Notification message, supports markdown.
 For more information on supported markdown styles, check out these [docs](https://core.telegram.org/bots/api#formatting-options).
 - `line(string $content)`: Adds a message in a new line.
+- `lineIf(bool $boolean, string $line)`: Adds a message in a new line if the given condition is true.
 - `escapedLine(string $content)`: Adds a message in a new line while escaping special characters (For Markdown).
 - `view(string $view, array $data = [], array $mergeData = [])`: (optional) Blade template name with Telegram supported HTML or Markdown syntax content if you wish to use a view file instead of the `content()` method.
 - `chunk(int $limit = 4096)`: (optional) Message chars chunk size to send in parts (For long messages).
 Note: Chunked messages will be rate limited to one message per second to comply with rate limitation requirements from Telegram.